 Option B: Dedicated Tool

-If you're ready to level up, use Communicate.
+If you're ready to level up, use a church communication calendar like Communicate.
 It's built specifically for this...giving you calendar views, channel planning, and team collaboration all in one place.

 Option C: Physical Calendar